Chris-Laurence26/App-Dev-GitDemo2/ReadMe.md

 Chris Laurence
-I see myself applying for a job after graduation
+And I see myself applying for a job after graduation